Dibrugarh University: Department of Commerce

 The Department of Commerce was established in 1978.
 The department offers Masters in commerce programme in Finance, and Marketing.
 It also offers M.Phil. and Ph.D. programmes.
-The Department has the distinction of being recognized as a UGC Refresher Course Center in Commerce.
+The department has the distinction of being recognized as a UGC Refresher Course Center in Commerce.
 The department publishes its annual research journal "VANIJYA" since the year 1989.

 Centre for Management Studies

 The Centre for management Studies (CMS) was established in 2002.
 The centre offers Bachelor of Business Administration, Master of Business Administration, Masters in Travel and Tourism Management, and Ph.D. programmes.
 The Centre also has a consultancy cell called Parivartan.
 The faculty members of CMS look after the whole affairs of this cell.

 Centre for Tea and Agro Studies

 The Centre for Tea and Agro Studies was established in 2007.
 The centre has active collaboration with Tea Research Association (TRA), Tea Board of India and other tea associations of the country.
-The Centre has set up a start-up unit on bio-pesticide and bio-fertilizer by an alumnus of the University and set up a mini-factory for the production of green tea.
-The centre offers a Post-Graduate Diploma in Tea Technology and Plantation Management (PGDTTPM).
+The centre has set up a start-up unit on bio-pesticide and bio-fertilizer by an alumnus of the university and set up a mini-factory for the production of green tea.
+The centre offers a postgraduate diploma in tea technology and plantation management (PGDTTPM).